Comment by bawolff

 But basically in some xml apis, a comment can split a single text node into two adjacent text nodes.
 Some implementations would only look at the first text node.
 The original xsignature spec (although i think this has been changed) said to remove all comments from doc before signing it, so the attacker can add arbitrary comments without messing up the signature.

-mdaniel 10 months ago
+mdaniel a year ago

 > so the attacker can add arbitrary comments without messing up the signature.